 Warning Signs of a Heart Attack

+Understanding the warning signs and knowing how to provide first-aid for heart attack victims can save a life.
 Heart attacks affect over a million people in the USA every year.
 This condition is called a myocardial infarction.
 The term means a severe loss of blood to the cardiac region.
 The term cardiac refers to the heart.
 The term infarction refers to the death of tissues starved of oxygen and blood.

 As a first responder, you can learn to recognize the warning signs of a heart attack.
 This ability allows you to render immediate assistance and contact emergency professionals.